Who is almost unplayable? Garth's Team of the Season

 No more playing the wretched false number nine.
 City now have a proper centre forward and he makes all the difference.

-Pick your team of the week
+Pick your team of the season

 Pick your XI from our list and share with your friends.